 I have fond memories of my grandmother teaching me my letter sounds after school when I was a youngster.
-Today it is my turn to teach my young children their letter sounds and it can be a bit daunting to start out with so I have compiled a how to teach list for anyone who is just starting out.
+Today it is my turn to teach my young children and it can be a bit daunting to start out with so I have compiled a how to teach list for anyone who is just starting out.
 I also share a bunch of resources and activities that will help you along the way.

 When should one start teaching letter sounds?

 You can start as young as three.
 You can start by singing funny songs with letter sounds in them, reading books with first words in them, and focusing on the starting sounds, and using objects in the home to practice forming different sounds correctly.

 Sounds first or letters first, when learning words?

 Some people believe that it is better to teach the sounds of letters, before learning how they are formed.
 We can do this using a phonetic alphabet.
 Children learn through listening to our language.